 The Bierhaus is an incredibly popular place come the weekend so, if you plan on eating or drinking here, you'd best have a reservation.
 The tasting paddle is a must, with close to 20 taps and four hand pumps pouring Lobethal’s core range and limited edition brews.

 The Lobethal gang has always been ahead of its time, and not just in being one of state's craft beer pioneers.
 Al and his team can regularly be found pushing boundaries and exploring new avenues.
 In 2016, they fired up their own in-house malting setup – a first for the state.
 It was built using modified brewing equipment along with custom-designed bits and pieces.
-Other firsts for Lobethal include a beer made from lentils and a 100 percent gluten free beer brewed with sorghum malted by Al.
+It's opened up other firsts for Lobethal including a beer made from lentils and a 100 percent gluten free beer brewed with sorghum malted in-house.